Celebrating 140 Years

 On the 1st of May, 1877, Felixstowe’s first station opened, near what is now the Port of Felixstowe.

-Today, the railway remains busy, transporting passengers to Ipswich in just 25 minutes and facilitating the movement of goods across the UK.
 The Port of Felixstowe is now the busiest container port in the UK and a significant local employer.
 Felixstowe owes much of its growth and prosperity to the enduring impact of its railway.

 1878